-7. If you want to use iDDNS service, please click [Yes] and input your desired address name.
-Then press [Check Availability] to check if the entered address has been used.
-(Refer to the user manual for the detailed information on Compro iDDNS.)
-When successful, you can hit [Create Shortcut] button to create a shortcut on your desktop for convenient access later on.
+If you want to use iDDNS service, please click [Yes] and input your desired address name.
+Then press [Check Availability] button to check if the entered address has been used.
+When successful, you can hit [Create Shortcut] button to create a shortcut on your desktop for convenient access.